-Expected Impact Project Stage Mitigation Measures Responsibility downstream side of crest , and the second may cause erosion Water and land pollution Implementation Reuse of dismantled materials to the possible extent; Contractor due to debris from Unused / unusable materials shall be auctioned as per the procedures of Govt. / IWD or Left-over C&D dismantling structures and spoil waste shall be disposed-off in the nearby sanitary landfill site.
-B.2- Minor Canal (L4) and V. Irrigation through insta ~ Impact due to construction of storage sump on canal Construction ESMP for construction activity shall be applied Contractor ~ Consumption of conventional energy for pumping and water distribution which will increase economic cost of production Operation Along with electrification, use of solar panels for energising the water extracting pumps and channelizing water to the fields Operating Agency VI.
-Construction of water retaining structure o ver minor canals to create storage for use in rabi crops (under sub-component B-2) Impact due to construction activity Construction ESMP for construction activity shall be applied Contractor Flooding of nearby Implementation Construction work shall be carried out when the canal bed is dry.
-Contractor agricultural field during implementation Else, earthen bund shall be constructed for dewatering of active work zone; Contractor dewatering before River/ canal water shall not be pumped out for dewatering purpose to nearby agricultural field to avoid construction any kind of crop damage as well as agricultural land pollution (although probability of land/ soil pollution is very low; as this water is being used for irrigation purpose).
+Expected Impact Project Stage Mitigation Measures Responsibility downstream side of crest may cause erosion Water and land pollution Implementation Reuse of dismantled materials to the possible extent; Contractor due to debris from Unused / unusable materials shall be auctioned as per the procedures of Govt. / IWD or Left-over C&D dismantling structures and spoil waste shall be disposed-off in the nearby sanitary landfill site.
+B.2- Minor Canal (L4) and V. Irrigation through insta ~ Impact due to construction of storage sump on canal Construction ESMP for construction activity shall be applied Contractor Consumption of conventional energy for pumping and water distribution which will increase economic cost of production Operation Along with electrification, use of solar panels for energising the water extracting pumps and channelizing water to the fields Operating Agency VI.
+Construction of water retaining structure o ver minor canals to create storage for use in rabi crops(under sub-component B-2) Impact due to construction activity Construction ESMP for construction activity shall be applied Contractor Flooding of nearby Implementation Construction work shall be carried out when the canal bed is dry.
+Contractor agricultural field during mplementation Else, earthen bund shall be constructed for dewatering of active work zone; Contractor dewatering before River/ canal water shall not be pumped out for dewatering purpose to nearby agricultural field to avoid construction any kind of crop damage as well as agricultural land pollution (although probability of land/ soil pollution is very low; as this water is being used for irrigation purpose).
 Crop compensation shall be paid to affected farmers on occurrence of crop damaged due to dewatering.
-Crop compensation shall be paid to affected farmers on occurrence of crop damaged due to dewatering.
-Crop damage due to Implementation Contractor shall submit work plan with canal closure timeline for each restoration site to DPMU at least Contractor interrupted irrigation imprementation before 45 days of any crop season; supply River/ canal closure plan shall not be approved by DPMU, if not submitted at least 45 days prior to any crop season; DPMU Subsequent to receive and approve of work plan, farmers should be informed about canal closure plan at-least before 30 days of any crop season.
+Crop damage due to interrupted irrigation Implementation Contractor shall submit work plan with canal closure timeline for each restoration site to DPMU at least before 45 days of any crop season; Contractor supply River/ canal closure plan shall not be approved by DPMU, if not submitted at least 45 days prior to any crop season; DPMU Subsequent to receive and approve of work plan, farmers should be informed about canal closure plan at-least before 30 days of any crop season.
 Canal closure notice board shall be displayed at local panchayat/irrigation/ fishery and BDO office.
-DPMU MAD C .
-CAMB D 104 C040 CED AND 1.1
+DPMU TIND C .
+CIVID D 105 C040 CED AND C. 1.1